 After the stress of finals, students traveled to Washington D.C. to volunteer with three local community organizations that collaborate to combat issues related to homelessness and food insecurity.
 At Capital Area Food Bank (CAFB), students sorted about 20,000 pounds of donations each day as part of CAFB's detailed food sorting system.
 Some of those food donations were then utilized by DC Central Kitchen, where our students helped to prepare some of the 5,000 daily meals provided to individuals and non-profit agencies.
 Finally, at Thrive DC, the students worked alongside the organization to coordinate the daily Breakfast Program which provides a meal for over 150 homeless and low-income individuals, one of which was prepared the day before by our students while at DC Central Kitchen.

 During spring break, 10 students traveled to the Blue Ridge Mountains of Virginia.
-On this Alternative Spring Break, participants spent time with Sky Meadows State Park staff assisting in spring tree planting throughout the park.
+They spent time with Sky Meadows State Park staff assisting in spring tree planting throughout the park.
 The students tended to trees in the park that had been damaged in storms and cleaned debris.
 Additionally, the students planted 200 new trees throughout the park over the course of the week.
 The impact of the week will, in the future, result in cleaner waterways in the park as the trees and roots grow and trap contaminated runoff before it enters the streams.

 Upon the completion of CEP week, 10 students headed to Detroit, Michigan, to serve with Cass Community Social Services and to learn about the intersecting dynamics of homelessness, poverty, and economic opportunity.
 Working with one organization that is contributing to the rebuilding of a small area of the sprawling 139 square miles of the city, the participants had the opportunity to take part in many different activities.
 Students volunteered their time to prepare and serve hot meals in the Cass Kitchen, assist with shredding confidential documents in the Document Destruction Facility, play bingo and make holiday cards with developmentally disabled adults at the Activity Center, paint the lobby of the women and children's shelter at Mom's Place I, learn how to make mud mats from formerly homeless men with Cass Green Industries, and collect illegally dumped tires to turn into mud mats.

-Over the Veterans Day weekend, the program hosted the first Alternative Fall Break program, staying locally in Buffalo.
+Over the Veterans Day weekend, the program hosted the Alternative Fall Break students here in Western New York.
 Throughout the course of the weekend, 11 student participants volunteered with four community organizations focused around understanding and tackling veterans’ issues.
 The group served at St. Vincent de Paul Society, WNY Veterans Housing Coalition, Veterans Day 5K Race, and Buffalo City Mission throughout the day and in the evening the group resided at First United Methodist Church, cooking meals and participating in reflection and community-building activities together.